cisagov/join-cisagov/postings/vm_software_engineer.md

 1. total infrastructure protection environments;
 1. systems security certification and accreditation requirements and processes; and/or
-1. Federal information systems security protocols.
+1. federal information systems security protocols.

 The aforementioned knowledge is used in order to: